harness/developer-hub/docs/chaos-engineering/technical-reference/probes/cmd-probe.md

   </tr>
   <tr>
    <td>inheritInputs</td>
-   <td>Flag for inheriting experiment pod attributes such as ENV, volumes, and volumeMounts into the probe pod   </td>
+   <td>Flag for inheriting experiment pod attributes such as ENV, volumes, and volumeMount into the probe pod   </td>
    <td>Optional   </td>
    <td><code>true, false</code>   </td>
    <td>Default is <code>false</code> i.e. the experiment pod attributes won't be inherited by the probe pod by default   </td>